 You should also offer your hedgehog live or pre frozen insects. **never feed insects caught from outside!*

 I like to offer my Hedgehogs a nice variety of meal worms, dubia roaches, superworms and crickets 2-3x a week.
-I prefer to freeze all the insects before offering to my hedgies.
-Sometimes feeder insects carry little yucky parasites inside them that could be transmitted to your hedgehog.
-It is a relatively low risk, but its still a risk I'd like to avoid.
+I prefer to freeze all the insects before offering them to my hedgies.
+Sometimes feeder insects carry parasites inside them that could be transmitted to your hedgehog.
+Freezing can help limit the risk of a hedgehog catching parasites from feeder insects.

 Never feed your hedgehog citrus fruits, dried fruits, nuts, garlic, onions, chocolate, candy, rhubarb, potato, bread or milk.
-Each of those items can make your hedgie very sick and even case death.
+Each of those items can make your hedgehog very sick and even cause death.

 HEDGEHOGS LIKE RELATIVELY QUIET ENVIRONMENTS.
 A hoggo in a busy room is probably a stressed out hoggo.
-A stressed out hoggo is more likely to be skittish and bite.
+A stressed out hoggo is more likely to be skittish.
 BE SURE TO PLACE YOUR HOG'S CAGE AWAY FROM very high traffic areas, loud rooms, and other pets that are loud or able to reach the cage.

 Housing for your hedgie.
 I do not recommend free roam/free range keeping your hedgehog at all.
 It's a way of keeping hedgehogs that's too risky for me to even touch on.

 You might Also choose to use a commercially available solid bottomed wire sided cage from the pet store.
 These cages can also be used for hedgehogs, just be sure the gaps between the bars don't allow your hedgehog to slip through and escape.
 Also it is recommended to form a Barrier where the sides connect to the base, this is to prevent your hedgehog from climbing the bars.
-Hedgehogs are not graceful by any means.
-They're not good climbers and are rather clumsy.
-Multiple level cages are not recommended.
+Hedgehogs are not good climbers and are rather clumsy.

 Always provide your hedgehog with a solid bottomed running wheel.
 No metal mesh wheels or wheels with holes or gaps on the running surface!